 - to be sure that your petition and all responses are submitted via email to the Subcommittee by the deadline stated below for the current semester.

-For the Spring 2013 semester, all materials must be submitted to email@example.com by Wednesday at 12:00 p.m. in order to schedule a Subcommittee meeting for Monday morning.
+For the Fall 2013 semester, all materials must be submitted to email@example.com by Friday at 4:00 p.m. in order to schedule a Subcommittee meeting for Wednesday afternoon.
 You will be informed by letter/email from Brenda Bretz of the Subcommittee's action as soon as possible after the meeting.

 Readmission of Students not in good academic standing.
 The subcommittee reviews the readmission application materials for all students whose gpa was below the minimum for their class (1.75 for first-year students; 2.00 for all others) at the time they left the college and determine if they will be permitted to return.
 The student's advisor at the time of the withdrawal will be asked to comment on the student’s readmission application.
 The student will submit the information as required on the Application for Readmission (see forms link on the Registrar’s page).
 The advisor may send an email to firstname.lastname@example.org with his or her comments (i.e., there is no form for the advisor to complete).
 The Subcommittee recognizes that often the advisor has not had contact with the student and cannot offer any timely and relevant information.
 Therefore, the review of an Application for Readmission does not require the advisor’s response.